MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ## If you need to make changes to a connection

 After a connection is set up, use PowerShell to make changes to it.
-For example, you can update sync settings, team mappings, or disable a connection by turning off sync.
-For step-by-step guidance, see [Link to PowerShell article]().
+For example, you can update sync settings, team mappings, and disable a connection by turning off sync.
+For step-by-step guidance, see [Use PowerShell to manage your Shifts connection to Blue Yonder](shifts-connector-powershell-manage.md).

 ## Related articles